Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 7. Give regular feedback

 Give regular feedback about employees’ performance.
-Know your employees better their aspirations, life goals, family goals, etc. Drive regular employee engagement and pulse surveys.
+Know your employees better their aspirations, life goals, family goals, etc. Drive employee engagement and pulse surveys.

 Be quick to identify and deal with performance issues.
 Make employees feel empowered at work.
 Make them aware of the changing goals in the organization.
 Align your engagement strategies to your key business goals and organizational results.